 1892: It was reported today that “the Berlin, Hamburg, Frankfort and Konigsberg Jewish Relief Committees” will be meeting “to consider the refusal of America to receive Russian Jewish immigrants brought by North German Lloyd steamers.”

-1892: Birthdate of David Dubinsky one of a veritable army of American Jews who became leaders in the American labor movement.
-Born in Russia, Dubinsky began working the United States in 1911 as a cloak cutter.
-Two decades later he had risen to the presidency of the International Ladies Garment Union.
-The ILGU was a force for social and labor progress that helped end sweatshops and improve the lot of American workers.
-Dubinksy was honored with an American Medal for Freedom.
-He died in 1982 at the age of 90.
+1892: In Brest-Litvosk, bakery owners Shaina Wyshengrad and Bezalel Dobnievski gave birth to David Isaac Dobnievski who gained fame as David Dubuinksy who began working the United States in 1911 as a cloak cutter and two decades later he had risen to the presidency of the International Ladies Garment Union which was a force for social and labor progress that helped end sweatshops and improve the lot of American workers

 1893: Birthdate of “Polish born circus performer and vaudeville strongman” Siegmund Breitbart who was billed as “The Superman of the Ages” when he toured the United States in 1923.